typedb/typedb-driver-examples/commerce/bookstore/README.md

     };
 ```

 The second one works also for genre tags, used to improve tag searching experience.
-By assigning tag to a book you are also assigning all sup-tags to the same book.
-So the book can be found not only by exact tag you have assigned to it, but also by all of its parent tags.
+By assigning tag to a book you
+are also assigning all sup-tags to the same book.
+So the book can be found not only by exact tag you have assigned
+to it, but also by all the parent tags of this tag.

 ```
 rule super-tag-ownership: